Wild Camping in the Lake District: The Ultimate Guide To Surviving the Lakes

 After choosing your spot, you will need to plan your journey so you don’t get there too late, you don’t want to be walking to your destination in the dark.
 A good tip is to try and arrive about an hour before sunset that gives you time to set up camp, perhaps enjoy a bite to eat and be sat with a hot drink or glass of wine when the sun goes down.
 Bliss!

-Remember, you need to be in an elevated location to wild camp, away from buildings, public footpaths, bridleways, farmland and roads.
+Remember, you need to be in an elevated location, away from buildings, public footpaths, bridleways, farmland and roads.

 Essential clothing when hiking in the lakes

-The weather can be changeable in the Lake District so a pair of shorts and trainers just won’t cut it.
+The weather can be changeable so a pair of shorts and trainers just won’t cut it.
 If you’re going wild camping it will involve some hiking and below are some of the basic items of clothing you will need for both comfort and safety.

 Holme Fell, Hodge Close, Coniston